-- name, address, job title, email address and telephone number(s) of all employees who engage with or will engage with us.
+- Name, address, job title, email address and telephone number(s) of all employees who may engage directly with us.

-If you contact us concerning employment whether by letter, email or via our careers pages you may provide:
+If you contact us concerning employment whether by letter, email, LinkedInTM or via our careers pages you may provide:

-- Your Curriculum Vitae (CV) containing extensive personal data;
+- Your Curriculum Vitae (CV) containing personal data;

-- Any further personal data that you may provide in a covering letter.
+- Further personal data in a covering letter.

 If a recruitment agency contacts us concerning employment whether by letter, email or via our careers pages they may provide:

-- Your Curriculum Vitae (CV) containing extensive personal data;
+- Your Curriculum Vitae (CV) containing personal data;

-- Any further personal data that you may have provided in a covering letter.
+- Further personal data in a covering letter.